jci-metasys/basic-services-dotnet/README.md

 #### Get Spaces
 To get all available spaces use the method **`Spaces.Get`** (method *GetSpaces* is deprecated).
 This method returns a list of 'MetasysObject' objects.
-This accepts an optional type as enum to filter the response.
+This accepts some optional parameters as type (enum), page (int), pageSize (int) and sort (string) to filter the response.
 ```csharp
 // Retrieves the list of Buildings using SpaceTypeEnum helper
 List<MetasysObject> buildings = client.GetSpaces(SpaceTypeEnum.Building).ToList();